amaro-dev/sonic/docs/features/RESULT_HANDLING.md

 ## Tips

 - Prefer `Status` constructors and `copy` for concise reducer code.
-- Keep `Action.ClearResult` (or equivalent) simple so agents can dispatch it safely.
+- Keep `ClearStatus` simple so agents can dispatch it safely.
 - Combine with selectors so only the banner recomposes when results change.

 ## Next Steps